 – Where are you going?

-– Look, it is 5 o’clock, and this is not an opinion.
+– Look at my mobile: 5 o’clock.
+It’s not an opinion.
 See you.

 I cried my heart out for three million years.

-I didn’t want another office job, another boss, another clocking machine.
+I didn’t want a better office job, a better boss, another clocking machine.

 I had no respect for the status quo nor the Christmas party.

 I became the eighth person to resign from the company that Spring.
 Since then, I never ceased to look for a different way.
 Every time I think I’ve found it, something else happens and I find myself lost again, but every time I get a bit closer.